-Here are the best New Years drinks to ring in the new year!
-Try everything from sparkling New Years Eve cocktails to cozy brunch drinks.
+Here are the best New Years drinks to ring in the year!
+Try everything from champagne New Years Eve cocktails to cozy brunch drinks.

 Ready to ring in the New Year?
 New Years is the perfect time to celebrate with a signature drink!
 There are lots of options for classy cocktails: whether you love sparkling wine or want something a little more outside the box.
 And don’t forget about New Years Day: there are lots of great brunch cocktails for enjoying the morning after.